whaleonearth/arxiv-ai-paper-weekly/README.md

    ![Test Results](./assets/test.png)

-### 5. Enable Daily Reports
+### 5. Enable Weekly Reports

-The system automatically runs daily at 22:00 UTC.
+The system automatically runs weekly at 22:00 UTC on Mondays.
 You can:
 - Modify the schedule in `.github/workflows/main.yml`
-- Run manually anytime using **"Send emails daily"** workflow
+- Run manually anytime using **"Send emails weekly"** workflow
 - Customize interests for each run using the workflow interface

 ## 🔧 Advanced Features